Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

 For Coconut-Lemon Cake:

-- Preheat oven to 350 degrees F. Grease two 6-inch round cake pans, line with parchment and grease parchment.
+- Preheat oven to 350 degrees F. Grease 4 6-inch round cake pans or 3 8-inch round cake pans, line with parchment and grease parchment.

-- In a small bowl, whisk together the egg and egg whites.
+- In a medium bowl, whisk together the egg and egg whites.
 Whisk in the coconut cream, water and vanilla, coconut, lemon extracts into the egg mixture.
 Set aside.

 - Add in half of the wet ingredients, increase speed to medium-high, and beat until light and fluffy, about 1 minute.
 Reduce speed to low and add in the remaining wet ingredients.
 Mix on low until combined, about 30 seconds.
 Stir batter once by hand with a rubber spatula (Do not over mix cake batter otherwise you will end up with a dense cake).